metasfresh/metasfresh-documentation/_webui_collection/EN/Outbound_documents_troubleshooting.md

 ---

 ## Overview
-If you accidentally emailed a document without an assigned recipient, it is understandable that the process cannot be completed.
-The log status of the document remains unchanged and, as the case may be, a work package is created under "Workpackage Queue" in the menu where you can review error messages and more.
+For every process that is launched in metasfresh, a work package is created under "Workpackage Queue" in the menu where you can review information such as processing status, log status or error messages.
+This means that failed processes have work packages as well and can be resolved in the work package queue.

+In case the email transmission of a document fails, e.g., due to incorrect email account access data or an inaccessible email server, the work package cannot be fully processed and an error message is logged.

-After adding an email address and trying to resend the document, it may happen that the transmission still does not take place.
-This is due to an existing work package for this (albeit "failed") process which is not created a second time in order to prevent generating unnecessary data garbage.
+After removing the cause of the error and trying to resend the document, it may happen that the transmission still does not take place.
+This is due to an existing work package for this (albeit failed) process which is not created a second time in order to prevent the document from being sent to the recipient twice.

-To resend the document anyway after correcting the email address, you first have to clear the work package from the error so it becomes available for a new transmission attempt.
+To resend the document anyway, you first have to remove the error from the work package to make it available for a new transmission attempt.
 To do so, please proceed as follows:

 ## Steps